codeforamerica/CutePets/README.md

     1. Add the **Heroku Scheduler** add on: `heroku addons:add scheduler`
     2. Schedule tweets: `heroku addons:open scheduler`
     3. In the task field: `rake tweet_pet`.
+7. Add your new deployment to the official list
+    1. open where.geojson and add your listing